Jerusalem Science Contest 2022-2023: Environmental Sustainability and Energy

-The Jerusalem Science Contest is an international competition for 11th and 12th grade Jewish high school students, interested in learning a cutting edge Science topic and its Judaic relevance.
+The Jerusalem Science Contest is an international competition for 11th and 12th grade Jewish high school students, interested in learning a cutting edge science topic and its Judaic relevance.
 Participants study selected readings and video lectures, and compete through a series of 8 exams and a research project, with the opportunity to win prize money, a college scholarship, or even a trip to Israel!
-This year’s topic will be Molecular Biology, one of the most impactful sciences of our time!
-Explore cells, DNA, vaccines, viruses, and more!
-The contest work is regarded as a college level semester course, and participants completing all requirements will receive a certificate of completion to receive credit at accepting institutions.
-Click here to see the research presentations and award ceremony from the winners of 2020-21 contest in Astronomy.
+Participants completing all requirements will receive a certificate of completion to receive credit at accepting institutions.
+Click here to see the list of 2021-2022 contest winners and their project titles for the theme of Molecular Biology.

 How do I participate?

 - To participate in the 2022-23 contest, click the button to sign up and register.
 Sign Up

 - You will need a contest proctor (that we approve) that will be able to administer your exams (with academic integrity), and send the results back to us promptly.
 Many schools that have participated in the past already have a designated proctor.
 A proctor is typically a science teacher, or other school employee, and we are happy to help you find one if necessary.
 Proctors are paid for their time.
 Any proctors for the 2022-23 contest must fill out a proctor contact information form by clicking here.
 Proctor Form New proctors will receive a call from us for approval.